Bearing-based Simultaneous Localization and Affine Formation Tracking for Fixed-wing Unmanned Aerial Vehicles: Introduction

 A few studies have focused on generating and tracking time-varying inter-agent bearings in multi-agent systems.
-Tang et al. investigated a new type of formation based on the persistence of excitation (PE) to relax the classical bearing rigidity conditions on the graph topology and achieve the generation and tracking for time-varying inter-agent bearings, which is called bearing persistently exciting (BPE) formation \cite{Tang_bearing-only_2020,tang_bearing_2020,tang_properties_2022,tang_localization_2023}.
-Distributed control laws based on time-varying bearing measurements were designed under the assumption that the desired formation is BPE.
-However, these researches on time-varying inter-neighbor bearings concentrate on linear systems, especially single-integrator and double-integrator models.
+Su et al. extended the properties of bearing rigidity to time-varying cases in \cite{Su_Bearing_2023}, where formation similarity maneuvers are achieved.
+Furthermore, Tang et al. investigated a new type of formation based on the persistence of excitation (PE) to relax the classical bearing rigidity conditions on the graph topology and achieve the generation and tracking for time-varying inter-agent bearings, which is called bearing persistently exciting (BPE) formation \cite{Tang_bearing-only_2020,Tang_Auto_2022,tang_localization_2023}.
+To guarantee the convergence of the proposed control protocols, the shape, scale or orientation of the desired formation is required to vary over time to avoid ambiguity in configurations.
+Moreover, the mentioned studies concentrate on linear systems, especially single- and double-integrator models.
+Due to the diversity of tasks and unmanned robots in practice, more exploration is needed to meet the various maneuvering needs of nonlinear systems (like fixed-wing UAVs) based on bearing measurements.